MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Multipage tables

 If a table spans across more than one page, make sure you tag it across all the pages.
-Once you have finished tagging the table in one page, select **This table continues on next page** and continue tagging the table in the following page.
-By doing this, you will teach the model that the table can span across multiple pages.
+Once you've finished tagging the table on one page, select **This table continues on next page** and continue tagging the table on the following page.
+By doing this, you'll teach the model that the table can span across multiple pages.

 :::image type="content" source="media/document-processing-tag-multipage-table-1.png" alt-text="Screenshot showing to select the option ‘This table continues on next page’ to continue tagging a table that spans across multiple pages.":::